Strings

 Techniques of Problem Solving

-Problem solving an art in that it requires enormous intuitive power & a science for it takes a pragmatic approach.
+Problem solving is an art in that it requires enormous intuitive power and a science for it takes a pragmatic approach.

-Here a rough outline of a general problem solving approach.
+Here is a rough outline of a general problem solving approach.

-1) Write out the problem statement include information on what you are to solve & consider why you need to solve the problem
+1. Write out the problem statement including information on what you are to solve and consider why you need to solve the problem.

-2) Make sure you are solving the real problem as opposed to the perceived problem.
-To check to see that you define & solve the real problem
+2. Make sure you are solving the real problem as opposed to the perceived problem.
+To check to see that you define and solve the real problem.

-3) Draw & label a sketch.
-Define & name all variables and /or symbols.
+3. Draw and label a sketch.
+Define and name all variables and/or symbols.
 Show numerical values of variables, if known.

-9) Evaluate and examine and evaluate the answer to see it makes sense.
+9. Evaluate and examine the answer to see it makes sense.

 Introduction to C Programming